TL;DR

 FAQ

 - Should I apply with a 6/10 fit?
-Yes if you can bridge top gaps in the prep window.
-No if the gap is “5 years of platform X you do not have.”
+Yes, if you can bridge the top gaps inside your prep window.
+No, if a gap is structural (“5 years of platform X you don’t have”) or a knockout requirement you can’t meet (a security clearance, a specific license, work authorization).

 Related